mems/calepin/Development/JavaScript/JavaScript.md

 ### `window.name`

-Browsers keep the window name accross origns navigation in the same tab/frame.
+Browsers keep the window name across ~~origns~~ navigation in the same tab/frame.
-Can only store string (can be objects serialized to string or [encrypted string](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt)).
+This property can store string (can be objects serialized to string or [encrypted string](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt)).

-To share data between different origins, use instead `postMessage()`
+This property is not intended to be use as a storage. **Use `sessionStorage` to keep data across navigation in the same tab/frame.
+Use `postMessage()` to share data between different origins.**

+> [In Firefox 82,] if a new page from another domain is loaded into a tab, then window.name is set to the empty string (the original string is restored if the tab reverts back to the original page)

 > IE7 runs slower as soon as you start putting more than 2MB into window.name.
 FF3 runs pretty stable even with +200MB.
 > [...]